-After being banished from King’s landing, Daemon illegally captured Dragonstone with the help of loyal City Watch guards.
-Crabfeeder was another peril lurking around the coast, posing greater danger to the kingdom.
-Princess Rhaenyra suggested to bring him under control by showing force, instead of paying heed to her opinion, she was sent to appoint a new Kings guard knight.
-She chose Ser Criston for having battle experience over the high-born candidates who had better political significance.
+After being banished from King’s Landing, Daemon illegally captured Dragonstone with the help of loyal City Watch guards.
+Crabfeeder posed a greater danger to the kingdom and lurked around the coast.
+Princess Rhaenyra suggested controlling him by showing force but was ignored and sent to appoint a new Kingsguard knight.
+She chose Ser Criston for his battle experience over high-born candidates with better political significance.

 There are 3 scenes which I liked a lot in this episode.

-scene #1: Rhaenyra confronting Daemon to renounce his claim to the throne.
-The scene and the dialogues perfectly showed the unique relation between the two.
-Maybe a teenager, Rhaenyra wasn’t a stranger to her power over the rogue price…
+scene #1: Rhaenyra confronted Daemon, asking him to renounce his claim to the throne.
+The scene and dialogue perfectly showed their unique relationship.
+Despite being a teenager, Rhaenyra was not a stranger to her power over the rogue prince.

 “I’m right here, uncle.
 The object of your ire.
 The reason that you were disinherited.
 If you wish to be restored as heir, you need to kill me.
 So do it, and be done with all this bother.”Rhaenyra

-Scene #2: Little princess Laena talking to old king Viserys while their marriage was proposed.
-Laena’s curiosity over the largest living dragon, Vhagar was definitely pretty interesting.
-This made more sense in later episode.
+Scene #2: Little Princess Laena was talking to the old King Viserys when he proposed marriage.
+Laena was curious about Vhagar, the largest living dragon, which became more relevant in a later episode.

-Scene #3: Viserys announcing his decision to marry Alicent… Alicent followed the words of her father even when she wasn’t mentally prepared to marry an old king, who also happened to be the father of her beloved friend.
-This marriage changed the destiny of two little girls and their friendship forever!
+Scene #3: Viserys announced his decision to marry Alicent.
+Despite not being mentally prepared to marry an old king who happened to be her beloved friend’s father, Alicent followed her father’s wishes.
+This marriage forever changed the destiny of two little girls and their friendship.

 Episode 3: Second of His Name

-Three years passed; queen Alicent was pregnant with her second child with Viserys.
-Their first son, Aegon II was already in the talks, his extravagant birthday celebration by the king was annoying to Rhaenyra.
-The princess, then 17, was getting a lot of proposals from honourable houses.
-The princess got marriage proposal from Lord Jason Lannister of Casterly Rock, which she readily rejected.Many started doubting her claim to the throne after Aegon’s birth, but the king reiterated his decision of choosing Rhaenyra as the rightful heir to the throne.
-Viserys asked the princess to get married to build political alliance to protect the lineage.
-Lord Lyonel Strong recommended Lord Corlys’ son, Ser Laenor Velaryon to settle down the bad blood that started when the king chose Lady Alicent over Laena Velaryon for his second wife.
+Three years had passed, and Queen Alicent was pregnant with her second child by Viserys.
+Their first son, Aegon II, was already the talk of the town due to his extravagant birthday celebration thrown by the king which annoyed Rhaenyra.
+At 17 years old, Rhaenyra received many proposals from honourable houses but rejected a marriage proposal from Lord Jason Lannister of Casterly Rock.
+Some began doubting her claim to the throne after Aegon’s birth, yet the king reiterated his decision in choosing Rhaenyra as the rightful heir to the throne.
+Viserys asked Rhaenyra to marry for political alliance and lineage protection.
+Lord Lyonel Strong recommended Ser Laenor Velaryon, Lord Corlys’ son, for marriage to settle bad blood that arose when King Viserys chose Lady Alicent over Laena Velaryon for his second wife.

-On the hunting day she took a horse into the jungle to spend time by herself.
-Having failed to stop her, Ser Criston followed her into the jungle to ensure her safety.
-The two spent the night in the forest and the princess killed a wild boar upon being attacked by the beast.
-In the morning she came back to the tent.
+On the hunting day, she took a horse into the jungle to spend time alone.
+Ser Criston followed her into the jungle to ensure her safety.
+The two spent the night in the forest and she killed a wild boar when it attacked her.
+In the morning, she returned to camp.

-Viserys’s illness was kept a secret, even though it was getting worse day by day.
-King’s hand Ser Otto already started scheming with his friends to secure Aegon’s claim to the throne, to farther his house’s political power in Westeros.
+Viserys’s worsening illness was kept secret while King’s Hand Ser Otto schemed with friends to secure Aegon’s claim on the throne and further his house’s political power in Westeros.

-The battle scene was pretty gross to watch.
-Daemon beating the shit out of the king’s messenger when they were about to lose the battle was confusing at first… Loved all the scenes with dragons specially.
+The battle scene was pretty gross; watching Daemon beat up the king’s messenger when they were about to lose confused me at first… However, I loved all scenes with dragons especially!

 Episode 4: King of the Narrow Sea

-Rhaenyra met with bunch of her suitors, from all age groups and houses and abruptly cut short her tour to return to King’s landing.
-Daemon gained the title “King of the Narrow Sea” after recapturing most of the Stepstones.
-He came back to swear his allegiance to the king and hand over his crown.
-The king was very happy to get his brother by his side.
-Queen Alicent confessed about her loneliness after being the queen to Rhaenyra.
+Rhaenyra met with a group of suitors from different age groups and houses, but abruptly ended her tour to return to King’s Landing.
+Daemon earned the title “King of the Narrow Sea” by recapturing most of the Stepstones.
+He returned to swear allegiance to the king and relinquish his crown.
+The king was pleased to have his brother at his side.
+Queen Alicent confessed her loneliness as queen to Rhaenyra.

 Daemon: Marriage is only a political arrangement.
 Once you are wed, you can do as you like.